OlhaSvezhentseva/python-label_processing/docs/tutorial.rst

 5. Postprocessing
 -----------------
-This step helps to get an overview of the generated transcripts by dividing them in several classes:
+This process facilitates the examination of generated transcripts by categorizing them into distinct classes: "nuris," empty transcripts, nonsense transcripts, and plausible transcripts.

-"nuris", empty transcripts, nonsense transcripts, and plausible transcripts.
+Transcripts are designated as nonsensical if the average length of a single token is less than 2 letters.

-Transcripts are categorized as nonsense if the average length of a single token is smaller than 2 letters, this is based on the observations, that Pytesseract may generate a lot of single letter tokens, when mistakenly recognizing paper imperfections as text.
+This determination stems from the recognition that Pytesseract might produce numerous single-letter tokens, particularly when erroneously identifying paper imperfections as text.
-Plausible transcripts undergo correction by eliminating non-ASCII and non-alphanumeric symbols before being saved as corrected_transcripts.json.
+Plausible transcripts undergo correction by removing non-ASCII and non-alphanumeric symbols before being saved as `corrected_transcripts.json`.

-    ``process_ocr.py [-h] -j <ocr-json> -o <out-dir>``
+    ``process_ocr.py [-h] -j ocr_preprocessed.json -o output``

-You will see a json file per category saved in the output folder.
+A JSON file will be saved for each category in the output folder.

 6. Clustering
 -------------